Grenfell survivors offered full residency

 He added that the granting of permanent residency would depend on the completion of security and financial checks.
 Anyone wishing to apply for permanent residency under the proposal must come forward by 30 November.

-Mr Hammond said that money for works ordered in the wake of the tragedy in west London will be available only as the "last resort".
+The chancellor said that money for works ordered in the wake of the tragedy in west London will be available only as the "last resort".

-Instead, the chancellor will remove rules which ring-fence some parts of council budgets to allow local authorities to use their own money.
+Instead, Philip Hammond will remove rules which ring-fence some parts of council budgets to allow local authorities to use their own money.

 However, he insisted that all "safety-critical" changes would be made.